 Investigating the Biology of Black Women’s Metastatic Breast Cancer: A Q&A with Dr. Nikhil Wagle

 There’s no single silver bullet to eliminate the devastating disparities Black women face in breast cancer care and outcomes.
-But we do know that Black women have long been underrepresented in breast cancer trials and that decades of research has suggested biology may play a role in how the disease affects them.
+But we do know that Black women have long been underrepresented in breast cancer trials and that decades of research have suggested biology may play a role in how the disease affects them.

 BCRF investigator Dr. Nikhil Wagle’s new research project, supported by The Estée Lauder Companies, Inc., aims to attack disparities from both of these key angles.
 He and his team will actively recruit and enroll 1,000 Black women living with metastatic breast cancer and then perform genomic sequencing on 250 of their tumors to identify molecular features that could inform further research and potential targeted therapies.